What are MDRs?

 There are multiple policy implications for MDRs: (1) To address health inequality, we need fair public policy rather than health policy, (2) Addressing health disparities requires beyond poverty elimination.
 We need to also reduce racism and discrimination, and (3) As income is less vulnurable to MDRs than education, wealth and income redistribution policies are real opportunities for elimination of health inequalities.

-Wat is the risk if policymakers overlook MDRs?
+What is the risk if policymakers overlook the MDRs?

 Some well-intended policies may widen the existing inequalities because they may have larger uptakes and effects in White than Black communities.
 Thus, there is always a need to evaluate policies for their effects overall and also on inequalities.